-Lately I’ve been feeling the Lord nudging me ever so gently yet persistently to start sharing my story.
-But just when I push the thoughts aside or allow other things to take up my time I receive another nudging.
-And that happened just the other day after an encounter in the middle of Walmart which left me literally shaking and fighting back tears.
+Lately I’ve been feeling the Lord nudging me ever so gently, yet persistently to start sharing my story.
+Then just when I push the thoughts aside or allow other things to take up my time I receive another nudging.
+And that happened just the other day after an encounter in the middle of Walmart, which left me literally shaking and fighting back tears.

 Sometimes you think you’ve gotten over something, you’ve moved on and past it, but then God steps in at just the right moment and brings something into your life which shows you the truth.
-For me that truth is needing to release my past and grant forgiveness.
-A few months ago someone close to me embarked on a new journey with my help and little did I realize at the time this venture would become a catalyst for me to come face to face with that truth and the starting point for sharing my story.
+For me that truth is of what really happened in my life for over two decades and knowing for certain the truth allows me to be set free.
+Free from doubts, free from allowing condemnations to hurt, and free to let go.
+A few months ago someone close to me embarked on a new journey with my help and little did I realize at the time how their venture would become a catalyst for me to come face to face with that truth and the starting point for sharing my story.

 And that is my prayer — that as my story is brought out of the dark shadows into the open not only would my own heart and soul be mended after all these years, but that others will find whatever it is they need through it also.

 Abuse.
 An ugly word.
 A word which took a long time for me to speak out loud.
 It is that word which begins my journey — it is my story.

 Twenty years is a long time to live with abuse.
 Two decades.

 Sometimes a story is best told by revealing where the journey ended so that all the pieces can more easily fall into place when eventually we go back to the beginning.